ubarsc/timinghooks/README.md

  'computation': ['total': 9.123, 'min': 1.012, ......]
 }
 ```
-All times are in seconds.
+In practice, one would select relevant entries in this summary dictionary to generate a human-readable report on timings.
+The `total` entry for each timer is usually the most interesting, the others give some idea of variability.

-These 'with interval' blocks can be scattered through an application's code, all using the same timings object.
+These "with interval" blocks can be scattered through an application's code, all using the same timings object.
 The summary dictionary can be used to generate a report at the end of the application to present to a user, showing how the key parts of the application compare in time taken.